drmingdrmer/md2zhihu/README.md

 -   `target_platform`:

-    The platform that the converted markdown should be compatible to.
-Currently supported platforms are zhihu, wechat, weibo, simple. `simple` converts almost everything to images and removes most text styles.
+    The platform that the converted markdown should be compatible toṫCurrently supported platforms are zhihu, wechat, weibo, simple. `simple` converts almost everything to images and removes most text styles.
 E.g. inline code block is converted to normal text.

     **required**: True
     **default**: `zhihu`